rursache/RSStarRating/README.md

 ## Usage
 ### Interface Builder
 1. Add a UIView to your interface
-2. In the Identiy Inspector, change Class to `RSStarRatingView`
+2. In the Identiy Inspector, change Class to `RSRatingView`
 3. In the Attributes Inspector you can now set:
  * the **rating** (Float between 0 and 5)
  * the **star color**